chizo4/SciFCheX/README.md

 ---

-Overall, it can be concluded that the improvements applied to `evidence retrieval` lead to major improvements in the full-pipeline performance, which was further confirmed in the official [SCIVER Shared Task Leaderboard](https://leaderboard.allenai.org/scifact/submissions/public), where the individual `SCIFCHEX` report can be found [here](https://leaderboard.allenai.org/scifact/submission/cp4hdtfitdc6sv0kle60).
+Overall, it can be observed that the improvements applied to `evidence retrieval` lead to major improvements in the full-pipeline performance, which was further confirmed in the official [SCIVER Shared Task Leaderboard](https://leaderboard.allenai.org/scifact/submissions/public), where the individual `SCIFCHEX` report can be found [here](https://leaderboard.allenai.org/scifact/submission/cp4hdtfitdc6sv0kle60).
+At the time of the model submission (i.e., in early May 2024), `SCIFCHEX` placed in TOP 50 submissions worldwide.

 ## **Dependencies & Experimental Environment** 🧪